What exactly is a SWOT analysis?

 SWOT Analysis (short for strengths, weaknesses, opportunities, threats) is a business strategy tool to assess how an organization compares to its competition.
 Beyond the business world, SWOT Analysis can also be applied to the individual-level to assess a person’s situation versus their competition further.

-READ ALSO: What is swag short for?
+READ ALSO: What is the GST rate on printing?

 What is SWOT analysis commonly used for?